-During the year, the group signed a new long-term partnership with the prestigious Kedge Business School ('ONCAMPUS Paris').
+During the year ONCAMPUS launched the first phase of its new long-term partnership with the prestigious Kedge Business School ("ONCAMPUS Paris").
 English-language pathway programmes launched at this centre in September 2022 and are expected to drive significant revenue and positive contribution during the contract period, while marking a strategic step for the group as it expands into a new territory.
+The group signed a new long-term partnership with Loughborough University, one of the UK's leading universities, during the year and welcomed the first intake of new students to its ONCAMPUS Loughborough pathways in September 2023.